soroushj/mhsma-dataset/README.md

 | `y_tail_valid.npy`     | `(240,)`           | `uint8` | Validation set labels for tail        |
 | `y_tail_test.npy`      | `(300,)`           | `uint8` | Test set labels for tail              |

-The distribution of samples is shown in the table below.
+The following table shows the number of positive and negative examples in the dataset.

 <table>
   <thead>